Conditional operator WHERE

 For example, output all people with the surname "Quincey":

-SELECT name FROM FamilyMembers WHERE name LIKE '% Quincey';
+SELECT member_name FROM FamilyMembers WHERE member_name LIKE '% Quincey';

 The template is allowed to use two wildcard symbols: